medic/cht-watchdog/development/README.md

 Metrics loaded from a Couch2pg Postgres DB are configured via the postgres-exporter's [`cht-queries.yml`](../exporters/postgres/config/cht-queries.yml) file.
 New entries into the file can specify the associated Postgres query for loading the metric data.
 See the [postgres_exporter project](https://github.com/prometheus-community/postgres_exporter) on GitHub for more information.

+### Scraping metrics from a new resource

+Configuration for new Prometheus endpoints to scrape can be added in a new directory inside [`exporters`](../exporters).
+In the new directory, create a `config` directory for any static config files that the consumer should not edit/reference.
+In this `config` directory, create a `scrape_config.yml` file with the Prometheus scrape configuration for the endpoint.
+Then, add a new docker compose `yml` file to your exporter directory.
+In this file, update the `prometheus` service to include a new `volumes` entry that maps your `scrape_config.yml` file to the Prometheus container in the `/etc/prometheus/scrape_configs` directory.

+If you are scraping a resource that natively supports returning Prometheus metrics, this should be all the configuration you need.
+If your resource does not provide Prometheus metrics, itself, you will need to update the docker compose configuration to include a new exporter container that can convert the resource's metrics into Prometheus metrics.

+See the existing exporters for examples.

+To start the cht-monitoring services with your new exporter configuration, simply use `-f` to include your new docker compose file when starting the services.

 ## Adding/modifying Grafana resources

 Consumers of cht-monitoring cannot edit the provisioned Grafana configuration (for dashboards and alerts) directly.
 This means that we can continue to evolve the configuration without worrying about breaking existing deployments.